sjoshi804/MERN-stack-boilerplate/README.md

-# mern-stack-boilerplate
+# Node JS React JS Mongo DB Boiler Plate Web App

-A template repository for creating the scaffolding for a Mongo Express React Node web app.
+This repository is a template for a MERN (Mongo Express React Node) web app.